iBlazeX/iBlazeX/README.md

 - Hi, I’m @iBlazeX
 - I’m interested in Programming and New Technologies
-- I’m currently learning Git and DSA with Java
+- I’m currently learning DSA and Node Js
 - I’m looking to collaborate with Programming Pioneers